Andrea14-ing/IHA_paper/README.md

 The code was developed with MATLAB R2021a.

+If you found this code useful, please cite:
+Ancillao, A. (2022).
+The helical axis of anatomical joints: calculation methods, literature review, and software implementation.
+Medical & Biological Engineering & Computing. https://doi.org/10.1007/s11517-022-02576-2

+Ancillao, A. (2018).
+Modern Functional Evaluation Methods for Muscle Strength and Gait Analysis.
+Springer International Publishing. https://doi.org/10.1007/978-3-319-67437-7

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or